Energinet-DataHub/green-energy-hub/docs/dictionary-and-concepts/dictionary-metering.md

 This dictionary will cover the general use of attribute naming in documentation - This will NOT contain all technical naming throughout the project - but a general definition of objects.

-The terms listed here, are all terms relating to the topics of defining metering.
+The terms listed here are all terms relating to the topics of defining metering.

 ## **The Concept of Metering**